 ASIC today welcomed its agreement with the Bank of Queensland Limited (BOQ) for BOQ to pay approximately $17 million as compensation for losses suffered on investments made through Storm Financial Limited (receivers and managers appointed) (in liquidation) (Storm).
 The compensation will be available to BOQ customers who borrowed from the bank to invest through Storm.

-Following compensation payments made by Commonwealth Bank of Australia (CBA) (of up to $136 million) and Macquarie Bank Limited (Macquarie Bank) (of approximately $75 million), the settlement with BOQ will bring to an end the existing litigation brought by ASIC to obtain compensation for Storm investors.
+Following compensation payments made by [This MR was redacted on 09/09/2022 in accordance with ASIC policy - see INFO 152 Public comment on ASIC's regulatory activities.] and Macquarie Bank Limited (Macquarie Bank) (of approximately $75 million), the settlement with BOQ will bring to an end the existing litigation brought by ASIC to obtain compensation for Storm investors.

 The payment settles ASIC's unregistered managed investment scheme proceedings against BOQ commenced in 2010, and the class action commenced against BOQ in 2012.
 The settlement with ASIC is conditional upon court approval of the class action settlement.
 Steps will soon be taken to initiate the settlement approval process with the court.